youngpascal/whython/README.md

 A programming language for no reason

 # Features:
-## Right now there is only a REPL which can do the following:
+## Right now there is only a REPL.

+## To run the REPL:

+- Clone this repo with `git clone https://github.com/youngpascal/whython`

+- type `python3 shell.py` in the terminal

+## Syntax & Logic:

 - Basic math operations and error handling: